dbt-labs/docs.getdbt.com/website/blog/product-updates/2021-11-15-november-21-product-email.md

 ---
-title: "November 2021: v1.0, Environment variables, and a question about the size of waves 🌊"
+title: "November 2021 dbt update: v1.0, Environment variables, and a question about the size of waves 🌊"
 description: "Also flagging that Coalesce is less than 3 weeks away! 😱"
 slug: dbt-product-update-2021-november
 authors: [lcraigie]